 Why Vanguard?

 Vanguard Group is a massive firm that, as it points out itself, “is owned by its funds, which in turn are owned by Vanguard’s fund shareholders.”
-Its sheer scale—$8.7 trillion in assets—and alignment with shareholders’ interests allow it to charge a laughably low 0.08% expense ratio (a mere 80¢ for every $1,000 invested) on average across its 400-plus mutual funds and ETFs.
+Its sheer scale—it’s responsible for approximately $12 trillion in assets—and alignment with shareholders’ interests allow it to charge a laughably low 0.06% expense ratio (a mere 60¢ for every $1,000 invested) on average across its 400-plus Vanguard mutual funds and Vanguard ETFs.
+The average asset-weighted expense ratio for U.S. mutual funds and ETFs is more than six times that, at 0.44%.

-So even when a Vanguard fund isn’t the absolute cheapest in its category, it’s still going to be one of your most cost-efficient options.
+Very shortly put: Even when a Vanguard fund isn’t the absolute cheapest in its category, it’s still going to be one of your most cost-efficient options.

-Related: The Best ETFs to Buy for a Prosperous 2025
+Related: The 16 Best ETFs to Buy for a Prosperous 2026

-The Best Vanguard Retirement Funds for an IRA in 2025
+Vanguard’s Best Retirement Funds for IRAs

-• 0-23: Conservative
+- 0-23: Conservative

-• 24-47: Moderate
+- 24-47: Moderate

-• 48-78: Aggressive
+- 48-78: Aggressive

-• 79-99: Very aggressive
+- 79-99: Very Aggressive

-• 100+: Extreme
+- 100+: Extreme

 Importantly, these scores are a general gauge of risk compared to all other investments.
 For example, a bond fund with a score of 20 might be considered a conservative strategy overall, but it could simultaneously be riskier than a number of other bond funds.